9 Best Short Treks in Nepal for Beginners

 • Traditional Gurung village, lifestyle, and daily activities

-• Eye-captivating views of Annapurna, Dhaulagiri, Manaslu, and Ganesh Himal ranges
+• Eye-captivating views of the Annapurna, Dhaulagiri, Manaslu, and Ganesh Himal ranges

 • Bonnie landscapes and farming terraces